Leadership Guiding Principles:

 Continue to develop and maintain high quality programs that meet student demand and maintain currency in the labor market by revisiting the academic program array question and draw from several other recent initiatives, including the academic master plan.

-TO BE A GREAT COLLEGE AT WHICH TO WORK DIVISIONAL GOAL 4
+TO BE A GREAT University AT WHICH TO WORK DIVISIONAL GOAL 4

 Create a supportive work environment that helps faculty and staff attain their career goals andopportunities for intra and inter-divisional interaction.